Guides

 TL;DR

-• One common cause is a rolling 12‑month breach (more than 180 absence days in a 12‑month period)[1].
+• A rolling 12‑month breach means more than 180 absence days in a 12‑month period and can mean the intended application date is not viable[1].

 • Another common cause is a data correction: missing trips, overlaps, or boundary dates that change “whole day” counting[2].